warolv/devsecops-on-steroids/checkov-ci.md

 [This tutorial on my blog](https://igorzhivilo.com/2025/02/13/checkov-ci/)

 In this tutorial, I will guide you through the following:
-* Integrating Checkov into your GitLab pipeline to enforce security best practices.
+* Integrating Checkov into your gitlab pipeline to enforce security best practices for your Terraform scripts.
 * Enabling specific individual security checks.
 * Configuring enforcement to fail the pipeline on failed checks.
-* My recommended initial policy set for getting started.
+* Gradually expanding policy recommendations
 * Sharing my experiences and insights on common issues I’ve encountered.

 ### 🚀 Why Use Checkov?